-- One study compared cancer rates of vegetarians and meat-eaters in 34,000 Americans.
-The results showed that those who avoided meat, fish, and poultry had dramatically lower rates of prostate, ovarian, and colon cancer compared to meat-eaters.
+- One study compared cancer rates of 34,000 vegetarians and meat-eaters.
+The results showed that those who avoided meat, fish, and poultry had dramatically lower rates of prostate, bladder, and colon cancer than meat-eaters did.

-- An 11-year-long German study involving more than 800 vegetarian men found that their cancer rates were less than half those of the general public.
-The lowest cancer rates were found in those who had avoided meat for 20 years or more.
+- An 11-year German study involving more than 800 vegetarian men found that their cancer rates were less than half those of the general public.

-- A study comparing the dietary habits of men in 32 countries found that the highest risk factors for prostate cancer mortality were meat and dairy products.
-By contrast, another study of men diagnosed with prostate cancer showed that a diet rich in fruits, vegetables, and grains can slow or even halt the progression of the disease.
+- A study comparing the dietary habits of men in 32 countries found that the highest risk factor for prostate-cancer mortality was the consumption of animal-derived foods.
+By contrast, another study of men diagnosed with prostate cancer showed that a diet rich in fruits, vegetables, and grains can significantly slow the progression of the disease.

-Dr. T. Colin Campbell, arguably the foremost epidemiological researcher alive today, believes that animal proteins are the prime carcinogen in meat and dairy products.
-He points out that “human studies also support this carcinogenic effect of animal protein, even at usual levels of consumption. … No chemical carcinogen is nearly so important in causing human cancer as animal protein.”
+- T. Colin Campbell, co-author of the landmark China Study and arguably the foremost epidemiological researcher alive today, believes that animal proteins are a prime carcinogen.
+He points out that “human studies also support this carcinogenic effect of animal protein, even at usual levels of consumption. … [N]o chemical carcinogen is nearly so important in causing human cancer as animal protein.”

-Fat is a culprit, too: Higher-fat diets raise estrogen levels, whereas plant-based diets tend to keep them at a safe level, which doesn’t promote the growth of cancer cells.
-But fiber—a nutrient plentiful in vegetarian diets—can help our bodies eliminate excess estrogen, cutting the risk of cancer.
+Saturated fat is a culprit, too: Higher-fat diets raise estrogen levels, whereas plant-based diets tend to keep estrogen at a safe level that doesn’t promote the growth of cancer cells.
+Moreover, fiber, which is found in most vegan foods, can help our bodies eliminate excess estrogen, cutting the risk of cancer.

 It’s easy to eliminate meat, eggs, and dairy foods from our diets and replace them with vegetable proteins that protect our health instead of harming it.
 Order PETA’s free vegan starter kit, and start on the path to a healthier you today.